-Integrated Services for Learning is a multi-professional service working in five integrated area teams across the county helping schools, settings and families to improve outcomes for children and young people with additional and special educational needs.
+Integrated Services for Learning is a multi-professional service working in four integrated area teams across the county helping schools, settings and families to improve outcomes for children and young people with additional and special educational needs.
 Services include:

 - Educational Psychology Educational: Psychologists help schools, settings and families to understand and manage a wide range of developmental issues and special educational needs